Michael-Girard/PixelmonInfoCommand/README.md

 2) The command does not work with technic because PixelmonInfoCommand looks for files in the vanilla minecraft folder.
 This will be fixed, but for now the workaround involves copying a couple of files into the vanilla minecraft folders.
 You'll need to run the mod at least once first so BetterSpawnerConfig.json is created, and then...

 		a) Copy BetterSpawnerConfig.json from "%appdata%\roaming\.technic\modpacks\pixelmon-reforged\config\pixelmon" into "%appdata%\roaming\.minecraft\config\pixelmon".
 If the folders inside .minecraft do not exist, create them.
-Creating a shortcut may work, but needs to be tested.
+Creating a shortcut instead may work, but it's untested.

 		b) Copy the Pixelmon JAR file from "%appdata%\roaming\.technic\modpacks\pixelmon-reforged\mods" into "%appdata%\roaming\.minecraft\mods".
 If the mods folder inside .minecraft does not exist, create it.
-Creating a shortcut may work, but needs to be tested.
+Creating a shortcut instead may work, but it's untested.